tspannhw/bigdata-essentials/interview-questions/README.md

 - What is synchronization in threading ?
 - Why do you use a volatile keyword ?
 - Difference between ArrayList and LinkedList ?
+- What are the couple of ways that you could sort a collection?
+- How HashSet works internally in Java?
 - What will happen if you place a key in hashcode if its already there ?
 - Comparable vs Comparator ?
 - Can we override compareTo method for Enumerations ?